UMAprotocol/UMIPs/Implementations/thorswap-volume.md

 ```

 1. Use the `volume per month` query above to retrieve the Thorswap monthly trade values.
 It should contain a list of { MONTH, TS_SWAP_VOLUME, CUMULATIVE_TS_SWAP_VOLUME } values.
 2. For the values returned from step 1, locate the `MONTH` key value that corresponds with the parameter specified in the ancillary data.
 Choose the `TS_SWAP_VOLUME` value returned in the same array.
-Round the difference to 0 decimal places (e.g. 72166475.9878698 -> 72166475).
+Round the returned value to 0 decimal places (e.g. 72166475.9878698 -> 72166475).

 ## Intended Application